 The Control Self-Test Report will be used mainly by S&C Electric Company to help troubleshoot any problems with the overcurrent control.
-If any parameter records an ERROR, the control will be in an error state and the Control Enabled indicator on the Status screen will be solid green, indicating the primary functions of the control are inhibited.
+If any parameter records an ERROR, the control will be in an Error state and the Control Enabled indicator on the Status screen will be solid green, indicating the primary functions of the control are inhibited.
 Report any ERROR messages to S&C Electric Company.
 (Contact your local S&C Sales Office or the S&C Global Support and Monitoring Center at 1-888-762-1100 or 1-773-338-1000 outside the U.S. for details.)

 To view the self-test report, open the Control Self-Test Report menu under the Event Log tab.
 To refresh the data in the Control Self-Test Report, click on the Refresh button at the bottom of the Control Self-Test Report Event log.
-See Table 7 on page 50 and Figure 40 on page 49.●
+See Table 7 on page 41 and Figure 30.